MIIS-META-Lab/learnR/basics.md

     ## [1] 7 8 3

-We can do the same to the third column with `our variable[, column]`, which also gives us our `row` names...
+We can do the same to the third column with `variable[, column]`, which also gives us our `row` names...

 ``` r
 third_column <- my_matrix[, 3]